Distortion Resilience for Goal-Oriented Semantic Communication

 \subsubsection{Information Transfer}

-We assume that each communication round, users need to transmit an amount of $Z_u$ gigabits (Gb) from their respective distributed regions to the BS to execute the AI process.
-We denote $o_u$ as a semantic compression ratio on user $u$.
-Thus, user $u$ transmits an amount of $o_u Z_u$ Gb in each communication round.
-As a result, the semantic transmission time for user $u$ can be calculated as follows:
+In each communication round, users transmit $Z_u$ bits data to the BS for the AI process.
+We denote $o_u$ as a compression ratio on user $u$.
+Subsequently, user $u$ transmits an amount of $o_u Z_u$ bits in each communication round.
+As a result, the transmission time for user $u$ can be calculated as

-where the existence of $\beta_u$ indicates that when the user $u$ is not assigned to send the data to the server (i.e., $\beta_u=0$), the transmission time required for user $u$ is zero.
-The energy consumption at each user $u$ for sending data is given by:
+where $\beta_u=0$ indicates that user $u$ is not assigned to send the data to the server, and otherwise.
+We define the average time transmission as follows: